usnistgov/mobile-threat-catalogue/_ecosystem-threats/ECO-7.md

     ThreatOrigin: "The State of the Mobile Ecosystem, Appthority Unveils New Security Research at Black Hat [^199]"
     ExploitExample:
     CVEExample:
+    PossibleCountermeasures:
-    PossibleCountermeasures: "Use a mobile app security service or product that can identify unsafe apps installed on devices."
+        "Use a mobile app security service or product that can identify unsafe apps installed on devices.":
+            -
 ---